-A new retail construction project is a complex process with many moving parts and sequential steps necessary to complete any given project.
+A new retail construction project is a complex process.
+There are many moving parts and sequential steps necessary to complete any given project.
 The process will have to adapt to a whole new world order in light of the COVID-19 .
 Already, companies are bracing for new construction strategies that promote safer work environments and socially distanced retail spaces to keep everyone safe in response to the global pandemic.

 It goes without saying, but the coronavirus has and will continue to change the way retailers construct or renovate their stores.
 No longer will retail owners allow for clustered gatherings of people as they sample products.
-Space between displays must be wide enough for people to manoeuvre around each other with no fear of close contact that could risk anyone’s health.
+Space between displays must be wide enough for people to manoeuvre around each other.
+They need to be able to work without fear of close contact that could risk anyone’s health.

 So what will new retail construction look like in the post-COVID-19 world?
 Here are a few guidelines to help you navigate the new reality ahead of your next retail construction project.

 What is a new retail construction project?

-Before we dive into the new world order, let’s take a moment to reflect on existing best practices and define what exactly a new retail construction project is.
+Before we dive into the new world order, let’s take a moment to reflect on existing best practices.
+Moreover, let’s define what exactly a new retail construction project is.

 Retail construction refers to any constructing, repairing, decorating, improving, or expanding upon structures that dwell under, upon, or above allotted property for the retail space.
-Put simply, it refers to any development of new physical outlets for the purpose of selling consumer goods, as well as renovating or expanding upon existing buildings that sell products or services to everyday consumers.
+Put simply, it refers to any development of new physical outlets for the purpose of selling consumer goods.
+Likewise, renovating or expanding upon existing buildings that sell products or services to everyday consumers.

 How do retailers choose a construction company?

 There are many factors that go into selecting the right construction company for a particular project.
-You want a firm that can deliver results, remain on budget, and make the best recommendations for how the building should look that align with your overall vision.
+You want a firm that can deliver results and remain on budget.
+Additionally, they should make the best recommendations for how the building should look that align with your vision.

 Location, location, location